This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

 Before seizing the records, the Bureau officers must provide the party being searched with a reasonable opportunity to claim solicitor–client privilege in respect of any of the records to be seized.
 Section 19 of the Act (which is also applicable in the context of a section 11 order) sets out the procedure for dealing with records to which a claim of solicitor–client privilege is made.

 The Act also enables the Commissioner to utilise judicially authorised wiretaps in respect of certain criminal offences, including conspiracies and bid rigging.
-In order to obtain a wiretap authorisation, the Commissioner must submit a sworn affidavit in accordance with the requirements of subsection 185(1) of the Criminal Code.
+To obtain a wiretap authorisation, the Commissioner must submit a sworn affidavit in accordance with the requirements of subsection 185(1) of the Criminal Code.
 The affidavit must set out certain information, including:

 - the facts relied on to justify the belief that the authorisation should be given, together with particulars of the alleged offence;